ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Flotation.md

   - GroundedMask=0 at the grounding line (list of nodes where $z_b=bedrock$ but the nodes belong to at least one grounded (all nodes grounded) and one floating (at leat one node floating) element

+### Remarks

-*Remark:* It might be interesting to compute the top and bottom surface elevation rate of change; this can be done using internal Elmer functionality with the keyword,e.g. *Zs Calculate Velocity = Logical True* in the solver where *Zs* is created as an exported variable.
+- It might be interesting to compute the top and bottom surface elevation rate of change; this can be done using internal Elmer functionality with the keyword,e.g. *Zs Calculate Velocity = Logical True* in the solver where *Zs* is created as an exported variable.
+See [ElmerSolver Manual](http://www.nic.funet.fi/pub/sci/physics/elmer/doc/ElmerSolverManual.pdf), section **13.4 Exported and derived variables**

 ## SIF contents
 ```